 Why is it important to know about Satisfactory Academic Progress?

-Satisfactory Academic Progress is an eligibility requirement for federal or state financial aid.
+Satisfactory Academic Progress is an eligibility requirement for federal and state financial aid in addition to some scholarships.
 It will apply even if you never received financial aid.
 To achieve satisfactory academic progress, students are expected to complete their objective (degree, certificate, or transfer) in a timely manner.
 You may only receive aid for up to 150% of your academic program.
 This is called your Maximum Time Frame.
-If you reach the Maximum Time Frame for your program you will be suspended from receiving federal financial aid.
+If you reach the Maximum Time Frame for your program you will be suspended from receiving financial aid.

 Since academic progress rules can occur at any point during your education, failing to meet these requirements could lead to termination of your financial aid at Saddleback College.

 - All financial aid recipients are encouraged to have a MAP completed with an academic counselor.
 All prior units and degrees from other colleges will be counted as units attempted toward your Maximum Time Frame.

 - Bachelor’s Degrees: If you have a Bachelor’s degree and are interested in a student loan, you must complete the Maximum Time Frame Appeal process.
 If approved, your loan funding will be restricted to the units on your MAP.

 - Remedial and/or ESL Courses:If you are required to take remedial and/or ESL courses in order to meet your educational goal, your Maximum Time Frame can be extended.
 Up to 30 units can be deducted from the total units attempted when determining a student satisfactory academic progress.

 - Financial aid funds will not be provided for more than one degree program beyond the initial degree without an appeal and approval by the Appeals Committee.